 Our intellectually rigorous teaching environment is coupled with a commitment to providing a rich and supportive student experience.
 We have more than 33,500 students (of whom nearly 13,500 are postgraduates, with 1,000 students enrolled in online masters courses) from 150 countries worldwide, meaning that students are part of a truly international community.
 Our 8,500 members of staff collaborate with students to help them get the most out of their degree.

-King's College London and Guy's and St Thomas', King's College Hospital and South London and Maudsley NHS Foundation Trusts are part of King's Health Partners.
 King's Health Partners Academic Health Sciences Centre (AHSC) is a pioneering global collaboration between one of the world's leading research-led universities and three of London's most successful NHS Foundation Trusts, including leading teaching hospitals and comprehensive mental health services.
-For more information, visit: www.kingshealthpartners.org.

 We’re proud of our distinguished international reputation in the humanities, law, the sciences, psychiatry, medicine, dentistry, nursing, and the social sciences.
 Our four Thames-side campuses in central London, and at Denmark Hill, place us at the centre of leading global conversations in policy, government, law, culture, religion, business and medicine.
 But we’re also truly part of the boroughs we live in.
 We use our expertise to identify the challenges affecting our communities and collaborate with them to address local issues, which can then be used as an example for the rest of the UK and the world.

 Our Strategic Vision 2029 seeks to inspire and support those who will rise to the challenge of solving the world’s most pressing problems.

 Today, we seek to define the university of the future.